 4/28/22

 During my college years, I worked at the So-Fro fabric store in the plaza.
 During the early to mid 70's, the plaza was still relatively safe but rapidly descended into a crime ridden area due to being mostly enclosed from view.
-So-Fro (bought out in the late 70's by Joanne fabric) moved along with the Kroger anchor store (at the bottom of the T.)
+So-Fro (bought out in the late 70s by Joanne's) moved along with the Kroger anchor store (at the bottom of the T.)

-Prior to being razed, it was the House of the Good Shepherd, a vast red brick structure.
-Its eleven acre site was donated by Adolphus Busch, and proceeds from the sale of the old buildings at 17th and Chestnut Streets, together with a $75,000 legacy from Mrs. Winifred Patterson, enabled the erection of the massive building on Gravois.
+Prior to being razed it was a a vast red brick structure called the House of the Good Shepherd.
+Its eleven acre site was donated by Adolphus Busch together with a $75,000 legacy from Mrs. Winifred Patterson enabled the construction of the massive building on Gravois.
 It was operated as a home and school for penitent females by the Sisters of the Good Shepherd.
 My sisters and I were often threatened with exile to this compound if we didn't 'behave.'
 It was an effective threat.

-Never knowing it's official name as children, we referred to it as The Bad Girl's Home.
+Never knowing its official name as children we referred to it as The Bad Girls' Home.
 This is a poor resolution photo of the original building, long before the surrounding neighborhood of TGS was built.
-And long before the massive 12 foot high chain link fence went up.
+And long before the massive 12 foot high chain link fence went up aroubnd the building.

 2/18/22